apache/druid/docs/querying/dart.md

 Use Dart as an alternative to the native query engine since it offers better parallelism, excelling at queries that involve:

-- large joins, which Dart performs using parallel sort-merges
+- Large joins, which Dart performs using parallel sort-merges.
-- high-cardinality exact groupBys
+- High-cardinality exact groupBy operations.
-- high-cardinality exact count distinct
+- High-cardinality exact count distinct.

 When processing these kinds of queries, Dart can parallelize through the entire query, leading to better performance.